Lilliputian Hitcher: Reception

 "Lilliputian Hitcher" was first broadcast on December 27, 1995, and drew a 3.4% audience share on Japanese television.
 Merchandise on the episode has also been released.

 The installment received a positive reception from anime critics and reviewers.
 The Anime Café's Akio Nagatomi, while finding the "human interest" of the episode "simplistic and contrived", praised the sense of suspense, saying, "Very clever and fast-paced direction keep the tension levels high, in what I believe is the best episode yet".
 Writer Dennis Redmond positively commented the "extraordinary aesthetic beauty of Nerv's instrument panels".
 Film School Rejects' Max Covill similarly lauded "Lilliputian Hitcher" as a "great episode", especially for the "interesting" focus on Ritsuko's character.
-Writer Dani Cavallaro described Iruel as the "most formidable menace" presented by the series, while SyFy Wire website's Daniel Dockery cited the battle against the Angel among the show's best "non-depressing" moments.
+For Digitally Obsessed's Joel Cunningham the installment "makes a character that was previously bossy and annoying very sympathetic".
+SyFy Wire website's Daniel Dockery cited the battle against the Angel among the show's best "non-depressing" moments.
 Comic Book Resources' Ajay Aravind also praised the computer battle against Iruel, ranking it as the second best fight in Neon Genesis Evangelion.